5 Early Signs of COPD Every Older Adult Should Know

 This is so common there’s a term for it: COPD fatigue.
 Research notes that even in earlier stages, this can be a big problem and is associated with higher risk of hospitalization.

 Dr. Kaiser adds that low energy often goes along with lower immune function.
-So if you feel like you “catch everything” in terms of colds and infections, that may be a sign there’s more going on than what a good night’s sleep can fix.
+If you feel like you “catch everything” in terms of colds and infections, that may be a sign there’s more going on than what a good night’s sleep can fix.

 Shortness of breath can be common when you’re ramping up a workout routine, but if any activity (like mild exercise or walking up a flight of stairs) makes you feel like you can’t catch your breath, that could be an early sign of COPD, Ayoub says.
 You may find yourself scaling back on your everyday activity without realizing it, she adds.